 As a member of the Downers Grove community, I pledge to do my part to create a healthier and more resilient community where the natural environment is preserved for future generations.
-My journey to live more sustainably is my own and I am committed to finding my path by understanding my ecological footprint and how our collective actions as a community impact the environment; identifying the best ways to reduce my Ecological Footprint in support of community goals; planning the appropriate steps, especially for areas where it will be the most impactful or challenging to reduce my footprint; and acting on my plans to reduce my ecological footprint and engaging with broader community efforts.
+I am committed to finding my path by understanding my ecological footprint and how our collective actions as a community impact the environment; identifying the best ways to reduce my Ecological Footprint in support of community goals; planning the appropriate steps, especially for areas where it will be the most impactful or challenging to reduce my footprint; and acting on my plans to reduce my ecological footprint and engaging with broader community efforts.